Wishful Sinful

 "Wishful Sinful" is a song by American rock band the Doors.
-Group guitarist Robby Krieger wrote the tune, which was released in March 1969 as a single, as well on the band's fourth album, The Soft Parade in July.
+Group guitarist Robby Krieger wrote the tune, which was first released in March 1969 as a single, as well as on the band's fourth album, The Soft Parade, later in July.
 "Wishful Sinful" follows the general theme of the album by incorporating elements of classical music.

 In April 1969, the single reached No. 44 on the U.S. Billboard Hot 100 chart and No. 28 on the Cash Box Top 100 chart.
 In Denmark, it peaked at No. 3, where it stayed in the Top 10 for a month.

 Lyrics and music

-The song's often-commented lyrics were written by guitarist Robby Krieger, who confirmed that he "tried to get in the subconscious mind" with the lyrics to the song.
+The song's lyrics were written by guitarist Robby Krieger, who confirmed that he "tried to get in the subconscious mind" with the lyrics to the song.
 On the other hand, Doors keyboardist Ray Manzarek interpreted the song as just being about "love and sex", while music journalist Gillian G. Gaar described the lyrics as being simply "romantic".

 Aside from the lyricism, the accompaniments of "Wishful Sinful" are string instruments, featuring an English horn solo.
-This musical presentment have been the subject of many characterizations, with Eduardo Rivadavia defining it as a "chamber rock" and Rolling Stone critic Narendra Kusnur suggesting it could also be considered to be "baroque pop."
+This musical presence have been the subject of many characterizations, with Eduardo Rivadavia defining it as "chamber rock" while Rolling Stone India critic Narendra Kusnur suggesting it could also be considered to be "baroque pop."
 The Doors FAQ author Richie Weidman describes it as a "crooning Frank Sinatra–type ballad" and Kusnur also suggests that it reflects Sinatra's influence.
 Bass guitar was provided by either two session musicians: Harvey Brooks, or Doug Lubahn.